Damon-Org/MusicBot/README.md

 When developing locally you might not want to install Node.js onto your system, for this you can build a container every time you make changes.

-Copy the following command from in the package.json file (since you don't have NPM you can run these commands from the package file).
+Copy the following command from in the package.json file (since you don't have Node/NPM you can't run these commands from the package file).
 ```sh
 # Build a container from the current directory
 docker build --tag damonmusic:test_build .